Fishing mortality in the Barents Sea

 What is being monitored?

 Fishing mortality for a species is thus a complicated measure for several year classes.
-For example, in the case of cod, an average of the year classes from 5 to 10 years inclusive, termed F5–10, is often used.
-However, it is not easy to select some year classes rather than others because the mortality varies with the age and size of the fish.
-Young fish have the highest mortality, even though they are not fished to a significant extent and can thus have low fishing mortality, but high natural mortality.
+For example, in the case of cod, an average of the annual classes from 5 to 10 years, designated as F5–10, is often used.
+However, it is not easy to select certain year classes over others as fishing mortality varies with age and size of fish.
+Young fish have the highest mortality rates, although they are not fished to any great extent and can thus have low fishing mortality, but high natural mortality.

-The fishing mortality (F) is usually between 0 and 1, and is proportional to the fishing effort.
-A doubling of F is almost a doubling of the fishing effort.
+The fishing mortality (F) is usually between 0 and 1, and is proportional to the catch effort.
+A doubling of F is almost a doubling of the catch effort.

-The following factors are used in the measurements: the limit reference point for spawning stock biomass (Blim), the precautionary reference point for spawning stock biomass (Bpa) and Btarget, the level of the spawning stock you are aiming for/trying to attain, the limit reference point for fishing mortality (Flim), the precautionary reference point for fishing mortality (Fpa) and fishing mortality consistent with achieving Maximum Sustainable Yield (FMSY).
+The following factors are included in the measurements: Critical spawning stock level (Blim), the precautionary reference point for spawning stock biomass (Bpa) and B-target, the spawning stock level one are aiming for/ trying to achieve.
+Critical fishing mortality level (Flim), the precautionary reference point for fishing mortality (Fpa) and fishing mortality consistent with achieving Maximum Sustainable Yield (FMSY).
 “About the monitoring” gives more information on these terms.

-Flim is the limit reference point for fishing mortality to ensure sustainable fisheries.
+Flim is the upper limit for F to ensure sustainable fisheries.
 When advice is offered, the F value is usually given as FMSY.
-If there is negative development in both the stock and recruitment, and the fishing mortality remains below the reference value over time, measures are taken to protect the stock and reduce the mortality.
-For instance, quotas are regulated.
+If there is negative development in both the stock and recruitment, and the fishing mortality remains below the reference value over time, measures are taken to protect the stock and reduce the fishing mortality.
+For instance, quotas will be regulated.

 The monitoring is not certified, but the methods used are quality assured and to a large degree coordinated between Norway and Russia.
-Data are collected with different methods, and data from the commercial fishery origins both from fishery reports and statistics from the Directorate of fisheries.
+Data are collected in several contexts, and data from the commercial fishery origins both from fishery reports and statistics from the Directorate of fisheries.